Skip to main content

 Beyond statutory duties, directors owe fiduciary obligations at common law, including:

-- Avoiding conflicts of interest: Disclose any actual or potential conflicts and recuse yourself from relevant board decisions
+• Avoiding conflicts of interest.
+Disclose any actual or potential conflicts and recuse yourself from the relevant board decisions.

-- Not profiting from position: Any profit or opportunity that arises from the directorship belongs to the company unless the board (with full knowledge) consents
+• Not profiting from the position.
+Any profit or opportunity that arises from the directorship belongs to the company unless the board consents with full knowledge.

-- Acting in the company's best interests: Even where a majority shareholder has appointed you to the board, your duty is to the company, not to the appointing shareholder
+• Acting in the company's best interests.
+Even where a majority shareholder has appointed you to the board, your duty is to the company, not to the appointing shareholder.
+Our guide to shareholder agreements and director duties covers how nominee appointments should be handled.

 In Kinsela v Russell Kinsela Pty Ltd (in liq) (1986) 4 NSWLR 722, Street CJ held that when a company is insolvent, the directors' duty shifts.
 The company's assets become "in a practical sense the creditors' assets" and directors cannot prioritise shareholder interests.
 This means shareholders cannot ratify a breach of duty when the company is insolvent.